History of the club: media from 2000 to 2022 rediscovered! To see in the gazetteGo to info

 1983The 1471 centcolists are now managed by Henri Dusseau, who has left the presidency of the V.C.A. and become "General Secretary" of the brotherhood.
 However, the association remains under the legal responsibility of the Vélo-Club d'Annecy.

-1984At the end of the 1980s, the Brotherhood had 2,000 members and the first regional meeting was organised in the Adour-Pyrénées region.
+1984At the end of the 1980s, the Fellowship had 2,000 members and the first regional meeting was organised in the Adour-Pyrénées region.
 Regional managers are set up in each region of France and abroad.
 First magazine with a black and white photo.

 Since 1987, René Poty has been updating the "Chauvot", producing guidebooks (some in collaboration with M. de Brébisson), itineraries and lists of passes in many countries.